-A twentieth measure consisting of four complementary measures to support large companies particularly affected by the coronavirus outbreak. through recapitalisation instruments, in particular (i)equity, and hybrid capital instruments ((ii)mandatory and (iii) optional convertible bonds and (iv) subordinated debt).
+A twentieth measure consisting of four complementary measures to support large companies particularly affected by the coronavirus outbreak, through recapitalisation instruments, in particular (i)equity, and hybrid capital instruments ((ii)mandatory and (iii) optional convertible bonds and (iv) subordinated debt).
 The scheme targets large companies that have faced a severe reduction of revenues in 2020 and is administrated by an adhoc special purpose vehicle, "Patrimonio Rilancio".
 The total estimated budget is EUR 44 billion (17 September).
+The scheme has been amended to extend the period of application to 30 June 2021 for measure A, and to 30 September 2021 for measures B, C and D (10 December).